Under Siege (2021): Reception

 Darrin Lilly of Pro Wrestling Torch was positive towards the event, praising the X Division title bout, the six-man tag match and the six-way main event for being an "[A]ction packed match from beginning to end", concluding that: "From top to bottom, it was a really good show and a fun evening of entertainment.
 The Impact Plus specials really deliver.
 Impact continues to be really fun to watch and this show continued the momentum."
 Jack Irene of 411Mania reviewed the event and gave it a 7.5 out of 10.
 He wrote that: "This was a really good IMPACT Plus event with the marquee matches delivering at a high level.
 Nothing was offensive and the match quality and effort stood out.
 Good in-ring showings combined with strong story advancement made for one of the better IMPACT Plus shows you'll find."
 Bob Kapur of Slam Wrestling gave it 3.5 out of 5 stars.
 He wrote that: "[W]ith the tremendous match between Josh Alexander and El Phantasmo, and two really good title matches in the Knockouts Division, it's hard to be too critical of this show.
 While the main event was good, the focus on sideline stories took the spotlight away from Moose where it really should have shone.
 Other matches ranged from being okay to simply just being there."

 Aftermath

-On the May 20 episode of Impact!, FinJuice retained the Impact World Tag Team Championship against Ace Austin and Madman Fulton.
+On the following episode of Impact!, FinJuice retained the Impact World Tag Team Championship against Ace Austin and Madman Fulton.
 After the match, Violent By Design arrived to invoke Rhino's Call Your Shot Gauntlet championship privilege, allowing him and Joe Doering to defeat FinJuice for the World Tag Team Championship.

 On the May 27 episode of Impact!, W. Morrissey had a sit-down interview with Gia Miller, before Rich Swann jumped him from behind.
 The following week, Swann and Morrissey were scheduled for a match, only for Morrissey to jump Swann, this time before the bell rang.
 It was later announced that Swann and Morrissey would have their match at Against All Odds.